-- The footprint of land needed to construct the internal roads for Lebanon Wind Power and Hawa Akkar (as new segments of track to access the Project). - The office space to be leased for the Community Relations Office in Kfartoun. - The new segments of road. - Settlements within the sightline of the wind farm were also assessed, including Rweimeh, Sahle, Qenia, Quobaiyat, Aandqet and Kfartoun. - Extends up to 15km from the Project footprint (limited to sites and monuments of national importance located within the 15km and potentially affected by the Project's visual impact).
+- The transmission line connecting the Project and the EDL substation at the planned Sustainable Akkar site to the north. - The footprint of land needed to construct the internal roads for Sustainable Akkar and Hawa Akkar (as new segments of track to access the Project). - The office space to be leased for the Community Relations Office in Kfartoun. - The new segments of road. - Settlements within the sightline of the wind farm were also assessed, including Jouar el Hachich, Rweimeh Village, Quobaiyat, Akkar El-Atiqa'a, Es Sayeh and Fnaidek. - Extends up to 15km from the Project footprint (limited to include sites and monuments of national importance potentially affected by the Project's visual impact).